-The relationship between simulated methane concentrations and emissions in the nested version of GEOS-Chem is strictly linear and is described by the Jacobian matrix K. While Jacobian matrix construction (see Introduction) is an embarrassingly parallel problem, conducting a perturbation simulation for the 23691 grid cells optimized by this inversion is computationally intractable.
-We construct the Jacobian matrix at substantially decreased computational cost using the reduced-rank method introduced by Nesser et al. (2021), which is justified by the heterogeneous information content of the TROPOMI observations.
-This method updates an initial, low-cost estimate of the Jacobian matrix by perturbing the patterns that best explain the information content of the observing system, constructing a reduced-rank Jacobian matrix while optimally preserving information content.
+The Jacobian matrix K is normally constructed column by column by perturbing individual elements of the state vector in the forward model.
+However, conducting 1-year perturbation simulations in GEOS-Chem for the n =23691 grid cells optimized by our inversion is computationally intractable.
+We construct the Jacobian matrix at substantially decreased computational cost using the reduced-rank method introduced by Nesser et al. (2021) and taking advantage of the heterogeneous information content of the TROPOMI observations.
+This method updates an initial, low-cost estimate of the Jacobian matrix by perturbing the patterns that best explain the information content of the observing system, constructing a reduced-rank m×n Jacobian matrix while optimally preserving information content.

 We construct the initial estimate of the Jacobian matrix K(0) using the mass-balance approach introduced by Nesser et al. (2021).
-We assume that a perturbation of methane emissions Δx in grid cell j produces column mixing ratio enhancements Δy in observation grid cell i according to
+We assume that a perturbation of methane emissions Δxj in grid cell j produces column mixing ratio enhancements Δyi i in observation grid cell i according to

 Δyi=αijMairMCH4LgUp Δxj #6

 where αij∈[0, 1] is a dimensionless coefficient providing a crude representation of turbulent diffusion, Mair and MCH4 are the molecular weights of dry air and methane, respectively, L is a ventilation length scale equal to the square root of the grid cell area, g is gravitational acceleration, U is the wind speed taken here as 5 km h-1, and p is the surface pressure taken here as 1000 hPa.
-We assume that αij=8-i-j/36c, where i-j=0, 1, …, 8 gives the absolute value of the difference in latitude or longitude grid cell index between i and j, 36 is the sum of i-j values, and c gives the number of grid cells in the corresponding concentric ring.
-This representation of turbulent diffusion decreases the sparsity of K(0), increasing its value as a first estimate.
-This estimate is sufficient to reproduce the dominant patterns of information content because of its the dependence on the prior error covariance matrix SA via the mass balance approach and on the observational density as quantified by the sparsity structure of K(0) (Nesser et al., 2021).
+The simplest approach would be to simply collocate the column mixing enhancement with the emission, with αij = 0 and Δyi/Δxj = 0 for i ≠ j resulting in a diagonal K(0), but we found in Nesser et al. (2021) that some off-diagonal structure is important for K(0) to serve as an effective first guess.
+To provide this off-diagonal structure we apply a simple isotropic turbulent diffusion allowing the influence of emissions to spread to the concentric ring of neighboring grid cells.
+This is represented as αij=8-i-j/36c, where i-j=0, 1, …, 8 gives the absolute value of the difference in latitude or longitude grid cell index between i and j, 36 is the sum of i-j values, and c gives the number of grid cells in the corresponding concentric ring.
+This decreases the sparsity of K(0), increasing its value as a first estimate.

-We use K(0) to calculate the initial patterns of information content that are perturbed in the forward model.
-We calculate the prior pre-conditioned Hessian (equation 2) using K(0) and complete its eigendecomposition.
+We use K(0) in combination with the error covariance matrices SA and SO to select the initial patterns of information content to be perturbed in the forward model as described in Section 2.1.
+We calculate the prior pre-conditioned Hessian (equation 2) and complete its eigendecomposition.
 The resulting matrix of eigenvectors V(0) is related to the patterns of information content via SA12V(0), which is equivalent to the eigenvectors of the averaging kernel matrix calculated with K(0) (Bousserez and Henze, 2018).
 We perturb the k1 = 434 eigenvectors that capture 50% of the DOFS generated with K(0).
 We then apply an optimal operator that restores the original state dimension and minimizes information content loss to yield an updated reduced-rank Jacobian matrix estimate K(1).
-We then recompute the eigenvectors, perturb the k2 = 1952 eigenvectors that explain 80% of the initial DOFS, and construct the updated reduced-rank Jacobian matrix K(2).
-This update scheme optimizes the information content of the posterior solution while reducing the computational cost by an order of magnitude (Nesser et al., 2021).
+We then recompute the eigenvectors, perturb the k2 = 1952 eigenvectors that explain 80% of the initial DOFS, and construct the updated reduced-rank Jacobian matrix K(2) for use in the inversion.
+This iterative update scheme optimizes the information content of the posterior solution while reducing the computational cost by an order of magnitude (Nesser et al., 2021).

 2.7 Inversion ensemble